arpy8/clinikally-assessment/README.md

 7. Login as doctor: `POST /login`
 8. Create recommendation: `POST /recommendations` (with Authorization header)
 9. View recommendation: `GET /recommendation/{uuid}` (public access)

-Use the Swagger UI at `/docs` for interactive testing with automatic request/response examples.